 The generic information set needs to be mapped to a specific encapsulation protocol to actually run the LOOPS optimizations.
-The current version of this document contains sketches of bindings to GUE [I-D.ietf-intarea-gue] and Geneve [I-D.ietf-nvo3-geneve].
+A companion document contains a sketch of a binding to the tunnel encapsulation protocol Geneve [I-D.ietf-nvo3-geneve].

 Status of This Memo